Francisco Torrent-Guasp: The ventricular myocardial band

 Rubber model of the folded ventricular myocardial band.
 The atria are absent from the model.
 On the left, the ventricular chambers separated by the septum.

 Several anatomists had previously focused on the structure of the heart: Andreas Vesalius, Enrico Rueda, Jean-Baptiste de Sénac, Thomas Bartholin, Jules Germain Cloquet and Robert Koch.
 It is well established that mammalian and avian hearts have four chambers (two atria and two ventricles) and that their muscular fibers are intertwined on several levels.

 Many have attempted to explain the mechanism of blood circulation, such as Galen, Ibn-Al Nafis, and William Harvey.
 Little attention was paid to the general anatomical structural architecture of the myocardium, the intricate layering of the muscle fibers within the myocardium and its effect on the blood circulation and the anchor of the cardiac skeleton.
 The combined writings of Drs.
 Al-Nafis and Harvey, (400 years apart) yield the basis of the systemic and pulmonary circulation.
 Eastern and Western perspectives are equally valuable in seeking this understanding between systole and diastole.

 Torrent-Guasp performed hundreds of anatomical dissections of animals hearts in his Dénia laboratory.
 He also compared the structure of the heart in other vertebrates and annelids.
 From these dissections he discerned that the ventricles of the heart represent a continuous muscular band folded on itself as a helix during the embryonic development.
 By folding, the myocardial band crates a septum that separates two ventricular chambers of the heart close to the time of birth.

 Torrent-Guasp focused further on the relationship between anatomy and physiology, i.e. between the form, structure and function of the human myocardium.
 It is commonly believed that the motion of the heart (systole-diastole) is active-passive: the former is produced by the active contraction of the cardiac musculature contraction while the second by its relaxation.
 The ventricular myocardial band model supports the existence of an active muscular contraction that creates suction (creation of suction in diastole is extremely problematic with current theory) during ventricular diastole.
 Thus, it is the contraction of the ascending segment of the myocardial band that paradoxically increases the ventricular volume.

+Criticism

+The concept of the 'ventricular myocardial band' or 'unique myocardial band' has been subject to criticism supported by published evidence.
+The criticism highlights that the band is the consequence of blunt dissection, while demarcated borders of a band do not exist as an anatomical entity identifiable by histology or fiber orientation determined by magnetic resonance imaging.
+Furthermore, functional evaluation using clinical imaging by echocardiography and magnetic resonance imaging, as well as electrophysiological studies, all support a physiology described by a myocardial mesh model rather than a unique band.